NotGeniusy/sobrowser/README.md

 - Select any ScriptableObject class
 - View/Edit/Clone!

-Access any instance from the left tab
-Edit its variables from the right tab
-Go to instance's directory
+- Go to directory of any instance from "Go to directory" button
-Clone a instance
+- Clone any instance from "Create <classname> Clone" button

 # Limitations
 - There is no way to detect classes that don't have a ScriptableObject on the project folder.